Open Ethos User Guide

 What the Score Means

-The absolute magnitude of the score reflects the overall weight of moral considerations.
-A score of +0.5 is modest; a score of +50.0 indicates massive scale (many people, severe impacts, long duration).
-Don't compare scores across different decisions—they're not normalized.
+Magnitude reflects the total weight of moral considerations. +0.5 is modest. +50.0 indicates massive scale: many people, severe impacts, long duration.
+Do not compare scores across different decisions — they are not normalized.

 Best Practices